WahidX/mqx/README.md

 - We will have a index file for each topic which will keep the offset of the messages in the data file.
 - On server start we will load all the topics and their index files in memory.
 - On each message publish we will write the message in the data file and update the index file.

+### Thoughts

+We need to store mainly 3 things.

+- The messages in [topic].msg file
+- The index of the messages in file
+- The consumer offsets

+All messages will come and get stored in a file for the topic.
+All the messages will be stored in a file with a delimiter.
+And the index file will have the offset of the messages in the data file.

+### Memory data structure

+- We will have a map of topic name to topic struct.
+Where the topic struct will have the index file and msg file.